gamedig/node-gamedig/GAMES_LIST.md

 Conan Exiles never responds to player query.

 ### <a name="minecraft">Minecraft
 Many Minecraft servers do not respond with players data.
+Beware that using this entry is quite slow as it attempts 3 protocols at a time (`minecraftvanilla`, `minecraftbedrock` and `gamespy3`) and waits for all the queries to finish.
+If you know your use case, it's better to use a single protocol or make your own logic for attempting multiple ones.

 ### <a name='farmingsimulator'>Farming Simulator
 Farming Simulator servers need a token (reffered as code in the game).
 It can be obtained at your server's web interface (http://ip:port/settings.html).
 It can be passed to GameDig with the additional option: `token`.
 It does only work for your own server.